What is the CROSSEU Decision Support System?

 What the final DSS will enable

-Users can generate downloadable briefs summarising the findings and information on policy actions, tailored to the options they select.
+Users can generate downloadable summaries of findings and information on policy actions, tailored to the options they select.

 Co‑designed with stakeholders